 The Authority's policies are re-examined each year against any new statutory and procedural requirements to ensure they are compliant with current HUD rules and regulations.
 In all areas addressed by this self-monitoring assessment it was noted that its policies and procedures address the Authority's obligation to comply with NAHASDA rules and regulations.
-However, although its existing policies and procedures comply with statutory requirements, the Authority is encouraged to update and clarify some areas of its Admissions and Occupancy policy and to review its Conflict of Interest policies, procedures, and records for consistency.
+Although its existing policies and procedures comply with statutory requirements, and progress has been made in this area, the Authority is encouraged to continue its efforts.
+Specific recommendations include adding reference to HUD relocation requirements in the Admissions and Occupancy policy and complaint resolution and hostile workplace provisions to the Personnel policy.